 Thinking about a family holiday to Melbourne, Brisbane or Canberra?
-If you’re wondering whether to fly or drive, find out the advantages for driving, and how to make it as stress-free as possible with kids.
+If you’re wondering whether to fly or drive, find out the advantages for a driving holiday, and how to make it as stress-free as possible with kids.

 Over the recent Easter School Holidays, we embarked on a 2-week driving holiday up to Queensland.
 Since having kids, we’d only ever braved two or three hour drives for mini breaks, but after a successful drive to Byron Bay last year, we decided to give it another crack.

 The itinerary went a little something like this: